 Admitted Student Program Application

-Several great programs are available during Summer 2014 for newly admitted students.
+Two great programs are available during Summer 2015 for newly admitted students.
 Check out the descriptions and applications below.

 The Antioch College Farm utilizes ecological agriculture to provide an integrated context for liberal arts learning.
 The Farm allows students to experience, explore, and develop methods of sustainability, through its interwoven functions as an outdoor laboratory for curricular study and a living forum where student labor connects to campus dining and recycling.